 Mark: A Combined Mark, Design Mark, or Word Mark.
+Marks may either be registered with a Trademark Office (Registered Mark) or created through government action (Government Mark).

 Mark Asserting Entity ("MAE"): An Applicant for/Subscriber of a Verified Mark Certificate.
 May be the same as the Applicant and/or Subscriber.